Related content

 Where international relations meet the open road

-Immediately following the completion of my master's, I undertook a three-month internship at the TÜSİAD EU Brussels Representative Office, where I gained substantial insights into the operations of European institutions.
+Immediately after completing my master’s degree, I undertook a three-month internship at the TÜSİAD EU Brussels Representative Office, where I gained valuable practical and theoretical insights into the operations of European institutions.

 Upon my return to Istanbul, I joined the International Transporters’ Association of Türkiye (UND), an opportunity facilitated by Çetin Nuhoğlu, President of the Board of Directors of Tırsan Treyler.

 I have been working at UND for two years.
-I currently hold the position of European Union and International Relations Unit Manager, in addition to serving as the inaugural Chair of the UND Women Working Group.
+I currently hold the position of European Union and International Relations Unit Manager.
+I also serve as the inaugural Chair of the UND Women Working Group.

 Furthermore, our organisation is at the forefront of efforts in the domain of women's studies.
-A notable example of this is the UND Women Truck Driver Academy, through which our association collaborates with the Ministry of Transport and Infrastructure of Türkiye, the Ministry of Labor and Social Security, the Turkish Employment Agency, and the Ministry of Interior.
-This initiative aims to address the shortage of drivers while enhancing women’s employment by training international women truck drivers.
+A notable example of this is the UND Women Truck Driver Academy, through which our association collaborates with the Ministry of Transport and Infrastructure of Türkiye, the Ministry of Labor and Social Security, and the Turkish Employment Agency.
+This initiative aims to address the shortage of drivers while enhancing women’s employment by training international female truck drivers.

-Our ministries are actively providing incentives and support for this project, and I wish to commend the efforts of the UND Board of Directors and Women Working Group in this regard.
+Our ministries are actively providing incentives and support for this project.
+I wish to commend the efforts of the UND Board of Directors and Women Working Group in this regard.
 I firmly believe that each component of a commendable whole is of utmost importance.

 In addition to my role at UND, I serve as a BSEC Expert at the International Secretariat of the Black Sea Economic Cooperation – Union of Road Transport Associations (BSEC-URTA).